maximumrozema/juliarozema.github.io/index.md

 Matt has worked for the world-class companies IBM and SMART Technologies supporting Canadian banks, retailers such as HBC and Forzani Group.
 Matt has also supported local doctors and private citizens with their individual technology needs.
 In his current employement, he successfully implemented company-wide printing solutions, phone system migration and designed AV presentation systems for all classrooms and a gymnasium.

-Matt has trained, mostly through on-the-job experience in the areas of computer hardware, software, Windows, MacOS and Linux operating systems, Windows and Linux servers, programming/scripting languages, networking, wifi design, printing systems, Crestron programming, HD-BaseT and Internet of Things.
+Matt has trained, mostly through on-the-job experience in the areas of computer hardware, software, Windows, MacOS and Linux operating systems, Windows and Linux servers, programming/scripting languages, networking, WiFi planning, printing systems, Crestron programming, HD-BaseT and Internet of Things.
 Matt also holds the CTI-P201 certification from Crestron Electronics.

 Matt has a diploma in Computer Engineering Technology from SAIT Polytechnic in Calgary, Alberta, Canada.